-and Halton Hills has a team of officers dedicated to addressing traffic-related concerns.
+and Halton Hills has a team of officers dedicated to addressing quality of life issues, including traffic-related concerns.
 These officers, referred to as the District Response Unit (DRU) are specialists who work hard to address traffic-related complaints, and identified and anticipated issues.

 Key programs and responses underway in Halton Hills include:

 DRU officers routinely conduct Reduce Impaired Drivers Everywhere (R.I.D.E.) spot checks to reduce incidents of impaired driving on area streets.
 Additional methods of detection may include:

 - Conducting mobile traffic stops to check driver sobriety

 - Encouraging members of the public to report known or habitual drunk drivers by calling the police directly (905-825-4777) or via Crime Stoppers

 - Ensuring convicted drunk drivers comply with their driving prohibitions

 R.I.D.E.
 101 was an innovative pilot project created by the Halton Regional Police Service in 2006 to educate young drivers about the risks associated with impaired driving.
 The three-phase program geared towards high school students includes on-campus demonstrations and displays, as well as actual driver spot checks.

 Annual Road Safety Campaigns: